CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

 # Module 1: Git and GitHub
 ### Welcome to Python-2021!
 In this class, we will be using GitHub as our code repository.
-This is an industry standard that should be understood by all students looking to pursue a carreer path related to software.
+This is an industry standard that should be understood by all students looking to pursue a career path related to software.
 <br>

 # What is Git?